vulsdoc/vuls/docs/vulsrepo.md

 sidebar_label: VulsRepo
 ---

+**Caution**
+https://github.com/usiusi360/vulsrepo is NOT maintained anymore.
+You should use maintained repository: https://github.com/ishiDACo/vulsrepo

 [VulsRepo](https://github.com/usiusi360/vulsrepo) is awesome OSS Web UI for Vuls.
 With VulsRepo you can analyze the scan results like Excel's pivot table.